Marcel Răducanu: Steaua București

 Răducanu was born on 21 October 1954 in Bucharest, Romania.
 He grew up in the Pantelimon neighborhood and started to play football at the age of seven at Progresul București.
 Subsequently, at the age of nine and a half, he moved to Steaua București's youth center where he was coached by Francisc Fabian.

 Răducanu made his Divizia A debut on 22 April 1973, playing under coach Gheorghe Constantin in Steaua's 2–0 loss to CSM Reșița.
 He helped The Military Men win The Double in the 1975–76 season, contributing with 17 goals in the 31 league matches he was used by coach Emerich Jenei.
 The coach also used him until the 63rd minute when he replaced him with Viorel Năstase in the 1–0 victory against CSU Galați in the Cupa României final.
 Răducanu won another title under coach Jenei in the 1977–78 season for which he contributed with 18 goals in 31 matches.
 Subsequently, he won the 1978–79 Cupa României in which he was used by coach Gheorghe Constantin the entire match in the final, scoring two goals in the 3–0 win over Sportul Studențesc București.
 In the 1979–80 season, he netted a personal record of 23 goals, being the league second top-scorer, having one fewer than Universitatea Cluj's Septimiu Câmpeanu.

 Răducanu also played 11 matches in which he scored five goals in European competitions for Steaua.
 In the 6–0 victory against Young Boys in the 1979–80 European Cup Winners' Cup, Răducanu netted one of his most beautiful goals after showing his dribbling abilities against Young Boys' defense, the Swiss goalkeeper, Walter Eichenberger saying in an interview years later after that match:"He humiliated us and laughed at us".
 In 1980 he was named the Romanian Footballer of the Year and was nominated for the Ballon d'Or.
 During these years he scored three league goals in the derby against Dinamo, as his side earned two victories and one loss, also netting once in a Cupa României victory.
-He made his last Divizia A appearance on 21 June 1981 in a 2–1 away win over FCM Galați, having a total of 229 appearances with 94 goals in the competition.
+He made his last Divizia A appearance on 21 June 1981 in a 2–1 away win over FCM Galați, totaling 229 appearances with 94 goals in the competition.